3.6 Spacewar! States and Behaviors

 name := aString

 The := character is an assignment, it means the name instance variable is bound to the aString object.
-To type in this symbol type _ then space, Cuis-Smalltalk will turn it to left arrow symbol.
+To type in this symbol type _ then space, Cuis-Smalltalk will turn it into the left arrow symbol.
 Alternatively write name := aString.
 One might pronounce := as “gets”.

 Since name is an instance variable, each instance method knows to use the box for the name.
 The meaning here is that we are placing the value of the aString argument into the instance’s box called name.